M66B/FairEmail/PRIVACY.md

 ## Overview

-FairEmail **does not** send account information and message data elsewhere than to the email server.
+FairEmail **does not** send account information and message data elsewhere than to your email provider.

 FairEmail **does not** allow other apps access to message data without your approval.